 Death toll rises as 6.4-magnitude earthquake hits tourist island near Bali

-Sunday’s earthquake damaged dozens of single-storey houses and taller buildings and was felt in a wider area, including in Bali, where no damage or casualties were reported.
+Sunday’s earthquake damaged more than a thousand houses and was felt in a wider area, including in Bali, where no damage or casualties were reported.

 The US Geological Survey said the quake struck at a depth of 4.4 miles.